Theme: Values Education and Emotional Learning: Broader Implications for Holistic Curriculum &

 Questions for Consideration A number of questions, including (but not limited to) the following are raised as guiding threads for this symposium: - How can comparative education rise to the call in the SDGs towards the promotion of the idea and requirements to nurture shared values caring for our local and global, social and physical environment in recognition of our common humanity? - What processes are taking place and/or can be envisioned to leverage the constructive impact of the education systems in different parts of the world during and beyond the Covid-19 pandemic? - How can education be re-conceptualized through the curriculum and delivered as an effective tool that can help achieve the humanistic values and goals? - How can emotional learning become an integral part of education systems? - How can emotional learning help in inculcating universal values in human beings? - What is the state of current research on cognitive viz. values education and emotional learning? - What are the future research trails to systematically engage in better understanding and application of this holistic approach to curriculum and schooling?

 Modalities for Submissions Submissions of 300 words abstract (in Microsoft Word) for individual presentations or 500 words abstract (in Microsoft Word) for panels in any of the following languages: Arabic, Chinese, English, French, Kazakh, Portuguese, Russian or Spanish are invited.
-The deadline for submissions is September 30, 2021.
-Submit through this link(you will need to open a new free Easy Chair account as an author even if you used Easy Chair for other conferences earlier).
+The extended deadline for submissions is October 10, 2021.
+Submit through this link.
 The symposium will be held virtually through Zoom.

 Image Attribution: NASA Earth Observatory (NASA Goddard Space Flight Center), Public domain, via Wikimedia Commons